freesewing/markdown/org/docs/patterns/waralee/instructions/en.md

 be using it opposite of what you normally use the pattern pieces for.

 If you opt for the cut-out method, use the *paperless* view to see all the dimensions of the pattern.
-You will need to cut a narrow rectangle out from what will become the front, and a small triangle and rectangle from what will become the back.
+You will need to cut a narrow strip out from what will become the front, and a small triangle and strip from what will become the back.
 And in the middle between these will be the little cut-out pattern piece.
 Make sure you measure this correctly, and you have the fabric squared before you start cutting.